Why should I choose "Crossings"?

 Can I bring my pets?

-Well behaved pets are welcome on our Three Country Starter tour and Brittany and Normandy.
+Well behaved pets are welcome on our Three-Country Starter Tour, Rhine & Alsace and Brittany & Normandy Tours.
 For the benefit of all guests, we do ask you to agree to our Pet Behaviour Policy.
 Regretfully we cannot take pets on other tours due to restrictions put in place by a small number of campsites that we use.

 Is there a length or height limit?

 For most of our tours there is a length limit of 8 metres and a height limit of 3.2 metres.
 There is a bit of leeway on this depending on how comfortable and confident you feel.
 This is due to the nature of many continental campsites where access can be difficult for larger units.
 We can take larger units on some tours.
 Please check the tour itineraries or contact us for details.
 Supplements are payable on larger units.
 Please note that the length limit is for the total unit, therefore we cannot accommodate motorhomes that are towing trailers or cars.

 What are the advantages of a guided tour?

 We have carried out extensive market research and the main reasons people choose a guided tour are: the social aspects of travelling with others; the reassurance of having tour guides on hand; the reduced time and hassle of only having to do one booking (leaving us to book all the individual components); tour guides give you an insight into the area you are visiting enabling you to see and do more.
 Some customers find it particularly beneficial going on a guided tour if they are new to motorhoming on the continent.